LearnOnDemandSystems/docs/lod/tags.md

 Organizations can have default tags configured, called Quick Tags.
 Quick Tags allow a tag or set of tags to be displayed on the Tags tab of a Lab Profile, when editing or creating lab profiles that belong to the organization.

 Quick Tags can be optionally configured to be a required selection when editing or creating lab profiles that belong to the organization.
-W

 ### Template Gallery